codeandfury/developer.onsip.com/content/WebAPI/Organizations.md

 ## Organization Migrate Domain

 Migrates the domain of the organization so as to allow custom domains.
+If you are an agent creating accounts for your custom domain, you must first create the account by using the [AgentAddAccount](../Agent/#agent-add-account) action.

 The recommended and supported approach for a customer hosting their SIP domain with us is for them to create an SRV record for _sip._udp.<domain>.com to point to target sip.onsip.com <http://sip.onsip.com/> on port 5060.
 SRV TCP records are NOT allowed yet.